 Can I get divorced if my spouse does not agree?

 Yes.
 New York allows no-fault divorce, and you do not need your spouse's consent.
-If your spouse refuses to participate, the divorce can proceed as an uncontested or default matter.
+If your spouse refuses to participate after being properly served, the divorce can proceed as a default matter, with the court entering judgment based on your submission.
+Cooperation often makes the process faster and less expensive, but a refusal to cooperate is not a basis for stopping a divorce.

 What is the difference between legal separation and divorce?

-A legal separation agreement resolves the same issues as a divorce—property, custody, support—but does not end the marriage.
+A legal separation agreement resolves the same issues as a divorce, including property division, custody, and support, but does not end the marriage.
 Some couples choose separation for religious, insurance, or personal reasons.
-A separation agreement can later be converted into a divorce.
+A signed and acknowledged separation agreement can later be converted into a divorce on the no-fault ground of living separate and apart pursuant to a separation agreement for at least one year, although today most spouses simply file for no-fault divorce directly.

 Need Legal Help?

-Contact Agarunov Law Firm for a consultation about your divorce, custody, or family law matter.
+Contact Agarunov Law Firm for a free consultation about your divorce, custody, or family law matter.

 Schedule Consultation